appleserial/NUC8I5BEH/README.md

 ### How to setup the Wi-Fi

-+ Edit the EFI/OC/Kexts/itlwm.kext/Contents/Info.plist file with your SSID and password
++ Edit the `EFI/OC/Kexts/itlwm.kext/Contents/Info.plist file with your SSID and password`

 + Example

   ```
-  # my ssid is AP0, password is abcd127812718
+  # My ssid is AP0, password is abcd127812718

   <dict>
     <key>password</key>